 We request your explicit consent for the described processing of personal data.
 You can withdraw your consent at all times.
 If you no longer allow us to process your data, we will delete this data.
-Withdrawal of your consent however means the Commission will not be able to execute the individual compensation.
+Withdrawal of your consent however means the Committee will not be able to execute the individual compensation.

 You have the right to review your personal data we have processed.
 You also have the right to rectify your personal data, should the data be incorrect.
 You also have the right to object against the processing of personal data.
 You can address this objection to us or you can file a complaint with the Authoriteit Persoonsgegeven (The Dutch Data Protection Authority).

 Questions, remarks or complaints can be addressed to firstname.lastname@example.org or to Commissie Individuele Tegemoetkoming Slachtoffers WO II Transporten NS; Postbus 439; 1000 AK Amsterdam.